 How to Get Your Kids Excited About Brushing?

-To get your child excited about brushing their teeth, you can try a few things.
+To get your child excited about brushing and oral hygiene, you can try a few things.

 - Allow them to pick out their own toothbrush